Opera

 Fernand Bernadi — Le chefs des carabiniers

-Loïc Félix Antonio — Le caissier du duc
+Loïc Félix — Le caissier du duc

 Léonard Pezzino — Carmagnola